Big, bigger, Phuket

 We flew over the bay on our way to Koh Samui and were in awe of the scenery from above.

-We can only imagine how much more impressive the tall limestone formations must be when seen from the water.
+We can only imagine how much more impressive the towering limestone formations must be when seen up close.

 Specific boat trips